 Michigan follows the general rule stated above: a suspension is a temporary loss of driving privileges and revocation is the termination of driving privileges.
 However, the labels "suspension" and "revocation" don't make much of a difference.
 Each type of revocation or suspension has reinstatement requirements.

 Some of the more common reasons drivers lose their driving privileges include:

 Also, drivers who get too many moving violation tickets may face license suspension.
 Michigan has a traffic violation point system, and drivers who accumulate too many points within a specified period of time can lose their driving privileges.

 In Michigan, driving on a suspended or revoked license can be a misdemeanor or felony, depending on the circumstances.

 First offense.
 In most cases, driving on a suspended or revoked license is a misdemeanor.
 For a first misdemeanor conviction, the driver faces up to 93 days in jail, a maximum $500 fine, and cancelation of registration plates.

 Second offense.
 For a subsequent violation, the driver is looking at up to a year in jail, a maximum $1,000 fine, and cancelation of registration plates.

-If you are driving with a suspended or revoked license and someone is injured or killed, you may be charged with a felony in certain circumstances.
-If you cause someone’s death, the sentence may be:
+If you are driving with a suspended or revoked license and someone is injured or killed, you face the possibility of being charged with a felony.
+Felony convictions can lead to vehicle forfeiture or immobilization in addition to the penalties specified below.

 A conviction for driving on a suspended or revoked license can have serious consequences.
-In addition to the prospect of fines and jail time, a conviction can hinder your ability to stay employed, to get to school, to obtain or retain insurance, and to live your life in general.
-While the law provides specific penalties for a conviction, your actual sentence will depend on many factors, including the attitude prosecutors and judges in your area have of the crime.
 An attorney who is familiar with these charges in your area will be best able to give you advice about your case.